adnanhakim/leet-code-challenges/README.md

 -  May 1 to May 31
 -  June 1 to June 30
 -  July 1 to July 31
+-  August 1 to August 31
--  August 1 to present
+-  September 1 to present

 ## Developer